 Try this:

-- Plan ahead.
-Set aside 30 minutes each weekend to plan 3–4 meals.
+• Plan ahead.
+Set aside 30 minutes each weekend to plan three or four meals.

-- Batch cook when possible – even prepping a curry base or boiling lentils can save time.
+• Batch cook when possible.
+Even prepping a curry base or boiling lentils can save time later.

-- Stock the freezer with healthy, homemade options.
+• Stock the freezer with simple, homemade options.

-- Use tech – meal planning apps, grocery delivery, or healthy meal kits.
+• Use technology.
+Try meal-planning apps, grocery delivery, or healthy meal kits.

-- Build in recovery.
-Prioritise sleep, breathe between tasks, and create space to eat slowly.
+• Build recovery into your day.
+Prioritise sleep, pause between tasks, and create space to eat slowly.

-Even tiny shifts in how you manage your time and energy can ripple out into better food choices.
+Even small shifts in how you manage time and energy can ripple out into better food choices.

-From sugary tea-time biscuits to neon signs for fried snacks, unhealthy food is available on every corner – while fruits and vegetables often feel harder to source or prepare.
+Let us be honest.
+Junk food is easy, fast, cheap, and everywhere.
+From sugary tea-time biscuits to bright signs for fried snacks, unhealthy food seems impossible to avoid.
+Fruits and vegetables, on the other hand, often feel harder to source or prepare.

-Add to that the clever marketing – celebrity endorsements, colourful packaging, “fun” campaigns – and it’s no wonder we get pulled in.
+Add to that the clever marketing, celebrity endorsements, colourful packaging, and playful campaigns, and it is no wonder we get pulled in.

 Try this: